ga-wdi-exercises/wendy_bite/readme.md

 You will notice that certain characters do not render properly.
 For example, this appears in the header: `RÃ©sumÃ©`.
 You need to fix this.
 Start by Googling "strange HTML characters".

+There's a Digital Color Meter Application that comes installed on OSX.
+You can use it to get the exact RGB value of anything on the screen.

 ### Bonus

 Create and style the resume page for Wendy's site.
 You can reference the included `WendyBite_Resume.png` file for design.